dependency-check/dependency-check-gradle/README.md

 The dependency-check gradle plugin allows projects to monitor dependent libraries for known, published vulnerabilities.

+## 9.0.0 Upgrade Notice

+**Breaking Changes** are included in the 9.0.0 release.
+Please see the [9.0.0 Upgrade Notice](https://github.com/jeremylong/DependencyCheck#900-upgrade-notice) on the primary dependency-check site for more information.

 ## Current Release

 The latest version is